szczepanieceryk/szczepanieceryk/README.md

 const aboutMe =
 `I’m a Junior Front-end/Web Developer.

+On a daily basis, I create and maintain web applications for optimizing photos and videos (compression, conversion, resize, watermark etc. )

 Like in a sport which I love, new challenges is what makes me wanna work harder.
 The journey along the way is the most valuable.`

 Beside coding